SierraTecnologia/Facilitador/docs/inspiracao/decoy/models.md

 ### Slugs

-Slugs are auto created from returned by `Bkwld\Decoy\Model\Base::getAdminTitleAttribute()` as long as your model has a validation rule keyed as `slug`.
+Slugs are auto created from returned by `Facilitador\Decoy\Model\Base::getAdminTitleAttribute()` as long as your model has a validation rule keyed as `slug`.
 Slugs are created using the [cviebrock/eloquent-sluggable](https://github.com/cviebrock/eloquent-sluggable) package.
 For instance:

 ```php?start_inline=1
 public static $rules = [